-* Dollar up on Italy deadlock and ahead of U.S. spending cuts
+* Dollar up on Italy deadlock and ahead of U.S. spending

 * European shares gain on confidence in central bank support

 * U.S. factory, jobless claims help lift sentiment

 By Herbert Lash

 NEW YORK, Feb 28 Global equity markets and crude

 oil rose on Wednesday, pulled higher by encouraging U.S.